tarmac-project/tarmac/README.md

 func main() {}
 ```

-As we can see from the above code Tarmac passes the HTTP Context and Payload through Environment Variables (at the moment).
+As we can see from the above code, Tarmac passes the HTTP Context and Payload through Environment Variables (at the moment).
 The Payload is Base64 encoded but otherwise untouched.

-To compile the example above simply run:
+To compile the example above, run:

 ```shell
 $ tinygo build -o tarmac_module.wasm -target wasi ./main.go
 ```

-Once compiled users can run Tarmac using the following command:
+Once compiled, users can run Tarmac using the following command:

 ```shell
 $ docker run -v ./path/to/wasm-module:/wasm-module -e "APP_WASM_MODULE=/wasm-module/target_module.wasm" madflojo/tarmac